 If you’re a full-time student receiving OSAP, your loan will automatically be interest-free for your study period once your school confirms enrolment.

-If you’re not receiving full-time or part-time OSAP but you’re continuing in full-time or part-time studies, you can apply for your previous loans to be interest-free while you’re in school.
+If you’re continuing in studies but no longer receiving OSAP, you can apply for your previous loans to be interest-free while you’re in school.

 If you’re a: